AdityaPetkar2024/NumpyNet/README.md

 # NumpyNet

-A neural network library implemented from scratch using only NumPy — no PyTorch, TensorFlow, or autograd.
+A neural network library implemented from scratch using only NumPy, no PyTorch, TensorFlow, or autograd.
 Built while working through *Neural Networks from Scratch* (Kinsley & Kukiela), implementing every forward pass, backward pass, and parameter update manually.